FragLand/terracord/.github/README.md

 8. With luck, a wild `Terracord.dll` will appear.

+### Related Projects
+[@Dids](https://github.com/Dids) has contributed a Docker image of TShock bundled with Terracord at: https://github.com/Didstopia/terraria-server

 ### Contributing and Support
 Feel free to [submit an issue](https://github.com/FragLand/terracord/issues/new) if you require assistance or would like to make a feature request.
 You are also welcome to join our Discord server at https://discord.frag.land/.
 Any contributions such